 Pregnancy is one of the most beautiful as well as overwhelming experiences one can have in their lifetime.
 A mother has to prepare herself to undergo various changes during the gestation period.
 This requires a high level of attentiveness not only during pregnancy but also carefulness beforehand preparations as well as aftercare.
-Having professional help from a gynaecologist can keep both you and your baby safe and sound in this situation.
+Having professional help from a gynecologist can keep both you and your baby safe and sound in this situation.

-This appointment will give you an idea about your own health and you can discuss freely with your gynaecologist any doubt or misconception regarding pregnancy.
+This appointment will give you an idea about your own health and you can discuss freely with your doctor any doubt or misconception regarding pregnancy.
 You might have to undergo certain blood tests as part of your general health check-up as well.

-A major concern for women, especially over the age of 35, is regarding their fertilities.
+A major concern for women, especially over the age of 35, is regarding their fertility.
 Talking to your doctor would give you a whole lot of clarity in this regard.
 Instead of relying on the internet that is full of unreliable information, it is recommended to hear directly from the horse’s mouth.

 Yes, it is true that fertility declines with age, but this is not a universal rule that applies to all.
-Besides, there’s always the option of egg-freezing, and you may talk to your gynaecologist regarding this if you are considering waiting a bit before getting pregnant.
+Besides, there’s always the option of egg-freezing, and you may talk to your doctor regarding this if you are considering waiting a bit before getting pregnant.

 You may be prescribed some pre-pregnancy supplements such as folic acid to boost your health before pregnancy.